Abraham Hart

-Abraham Hart (December 15, 1810 in Philadelphia, Pennsylvania– July 22, 1885 in Long Branch, New Jersey) was a United States publisher, a member of the noted firm of Carey & Hart.
+Abraham Hart (December 15, 1810 in Philadelphia, Pennsylvania– July 22, 1885 in Long Branch, New Jersey) was a United States publisher and a member of the noted firm of Carey & Hart.

 Biography

 He was of Dutch parentage.
 As a boy, he was taken into the employ of the publishing firm of Carey, Lea & Carey.
 In 1829 the firm divided its business, and a partnership was formed between Hart and Edward L. Carey, the junior member of the old firm.
 This house of Carey & Hart became the best known publishing house in the United States.
 It was the first to collect the fugitive essays of Macaulay, Jeffrey, Mackintosh, Carlyle, and others and publish them in separate volumes.
 Carey died in 1845, and Hart continued the publishing business until 1854, when he retired.